hardwario/website/content/blog/2018-01-19-why-bigclown-kit.en.md

 ### Why WiFi is not used for wireless communication?

-Low-power 868 MHz radio allows BigClown better signal penetration through the walls and 2 years of battery life from 2 AAA Alkaline cells.
+Low-power 868 MHz radio allows HARDWARIO better signal penetration through the walls and 2 years of battery life from 2 AAA Alkaline cells.
 With WiFi and the same communication requirements the battery operation life would shrink to a month or less.

 ### Why some network standard is not used for wireless communication?

 There is not open, secure (authentication & encryption, automatic encyption key update), license fees free and simple (no mesh/routing, no IPv6, no >100 pages protocol specification) communication protocol standard available AFAIK.
-BigClown use [hub and spoke](https://en.wikipedia.org/wiki/Spoke%E2%80%93hub_distribution_paradigm) network topology.
+HARDWARIO use [hub and spoke](https://en.wikipedia.org/wiki/Spoke%E2%80%93hub_distribution_paradigm) network topology.

-### How BigClown hardware can be extended?
+### How HARDWARIO hardware can be extended?

 There are several levels for extensions, you can: